 The accounting provisions of the FCPA require businesses to “make and keep records, and accounts, which in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of business entity” and to “devise and maintain a system of internal accounting controls sufficient to provide reasonable assurances” of compliance with the FCPA.

-Any person who willfully violates the FCPA, or any of the implementing regulations, is subject to a fine of not more than 5 million dollars and imprisonment for not more than 20 years.
-A business entity that willfully violates the FCPA is subject to a fine not to exceed 25 million dollars.
-The Department of Justice has established a Foreign Corrupt Practices Act Opinion Procedure by which any U.S. company or national may request a statement of the Justice Department's present enforcement intentions under the anti-bribery provisions of the FCPA regarding any proposed business conduct.
+Any person who willfully violates the FCPA or any of the implementing regulations is subject to a fine of up to $5 million and imprisonment of up to 20 years.
+A business entity that willfully violates the FCPA is subject to a fine not to exceed $25 million.
+The Department of Justice has established a Foreign Corrupt Practices Act Opinion Procedure by which any U.S. company or national may request a statement of the Justice Department’s present enforcement intentions under the anti-bribery provisions of the FCPA regarding any proposed business conduct.

 Under current court rulings, the FCPA does not provide an individual with a private right of action under the FCPA.
 Instead, the enforcement of the FCPA is left to the Department of Justice and the Securities and Exchange Commission.
 However, conduct that violates the anti-bribery provisions of the FCPA may give rise to a private cause of action and treble damages under the Racketeer Influenced and Corrupt Organizations Act (RICO) or to other actions under federal or state laws.
 For example, an action might be brought by a competitor who alleges that bribery has led to a company winning a foreign contract.